-Incorporating incline training during cardio sessions with clients could be just what they need to decrease the amount of time spent exercising, and increase the calories burned during that time.
-Increasing the incline can have multiple benefits that will stand out to different types of individuals.
+Incorporating incline training into a cardio session could be just what your client needs to get excited about their workout and burn calories in the process.
+Increasing incline levels can have multiple benefits that will stand out to different types of individuals.

 If your client feels pain while exercising, it’s up to you to help them address it and find an exercise that’s right for them.
 For example, if running hurts a client’s joints in any way, increase the incline on a treadmill.
 That way, their heart rate is elevated as if he/she were moving faster, but the impact is lighter on joints when walking or jogging rather than running.

 As a trainer, I hear all the time that people feel uncoordinated on a treadmill; when they run past a certain speed (or at all), they feel as if they are going to lose their balance and fall.
-This feeling often leads to clients leaning on the hand rails of the treadmill, which decreases the muscles worked during running.
-In doing so, clients will ultimately burn less calories than when they perform the same workout without leaning on the treadmill.
+This feeling often leads to clients leaning on the handrails of the treadmill, which decreases the muscles worked during running.
+In doing so, clients will ultimately burn fewer calories than when they perform the same workout without leaning on the treadmill.

 Incline training can help this type of client feel safer during their workout because they’ll be training at a slower speed as the incline gets higher.
 That way, they won’t feel as if they are going to fall.

-We all have that client: the busy bee who doesn’t have time to do cardio more than 10-15 minutes after their weights session, or 30 minutes altogether on cardio days.
+We all have that client: the busy bee who doesn’t have time to do cardio more than 10-15 minutes after their weights session or 30 minutes all together on cardio days.
 Incline-capable machines such as TRUE’s Alpine Runner will allow clients to burn more calories during and after their training sessions (with the help of after-burn) and will not be catabolic to lean mass.
 Even your busiest client can work off the calories in a shorter amount of time with incline training.